ogulyurdakul/ogulyurdakul.github.io/_posts/2022-08-27-a-possibility.md

 S_n = \sum_{i = 1}^n \frac{9}{10^i}
 $$

 The elements of this sequence are all well defined, going $0.9$, $0.99$, $0.999$, $0.9999$ and so on.
 It is clear that the infinite sum that we are after (that is equal to $0. \bar 9$) is the limit of this sequence.
 A remark here: What we are after is *the limit*, and it need not be an element occurring in the sequence itself.

-Furthermore to our luck, they can also be expressed analytically in another form with some algebraic manipulations through the geometric sum formula:
+To our luck, the elements of this partial sum sequence can also be expressed analytically in another form with some algebraic manipulations through the geometric sum formula:

 $$
 S_n = \sum_{i = 1}^n \frac{9}{10^i} = \frac{9}{10} \sum_{i = 0}^{n-1} \frac{1}{10^i} = \frac{9}{10} \frac{1 - \frac{1}{10^n}}{1 - \frac{1}{10}} = 1 - \frac{1}{10^n}
 $$

+This shows evidently that the elements of the sequence

 ### Of Stage Magic